 A member of your family unit can be your:

 - partner – married or de facto (same or opposite sex)

-If a child is born after an application is lodged, but before it is decided, the child will automatically be included in their parents' application(s).
+If your child is born after you lodge your application (but before it is decided), the child will automatically be included in your application(s).
 It does not matter if the child is born in or outside Australia.
-The parent will need to tell us about the birth.
+You will need to tell us about the birth as soon as possible.

 Your partner can be married to you or they can be your de facto partner.
 Your de facto partner can be the same or opposite sex.
 You must prove:

 - your partner is at least 18 years of age when the application is lodged (there are some exceptions)